ndom91/ndom91/README.md

 ### Currently Working On..

-🦝 [Checkly](https://checklyhq.com) and various side projects that you can find listed below..
+🦝 [Checkly](https://checklyhq.com) during the day, 🔒 [NextAuth.js](https://github.com/nextauthjs/next-auth) at night.
+As well as various side projects that you can find listed below..

 ### Github Statistics